imswapnil99/IIEC_Docker_Project/README.md

    * As we know nextcloud needs MySQL database server to store data that's so we need to use **depends_on**.

 ## 4. Docker-compose up:
    * As per the below mentioned picture use `docker-compose up` to complete the setup.

-## 5. Docker-compose start/stop:
+## 5. Docker-compose start:
    * After using docker compose up whole setup/infrastrure is done .
-         * ` docker-compose up `.
-         * ` docker-compose down `.
+         * ` docker-compose start `.

-## 9. Docker-compose down:
+## 6. Docker-compose down:
-  * You can easily stop the containers using `docker compose down` command.
+   * We can easily stop the containers using `docker compose down` command.

 ## THANK'S A LOT VIMAL SIR FOR YOUR GUIDANCE!!!